CraftAcademy/workshop/walkthroughs/step5.md

  ...
  ```

 Now, try to run your tests again.
-Whats it looks like?
+What does it looks like?

 As a last step this part I would like you to add two step definitions {really??? what defs is that???}

 [Step 6](step6.md)